Binding child support agreement

 Draft the agreement with legal guidance

-Ensure both parents sign the document properly
+People often have both parents sign the document properly.

 How LawConnect can help

-Binding child support agreements involve important legal and financial decisions that affect both parents and children.
+Binding child support agreements involve legal and financial decisions that affect both parents and children.
 Many people need clarity on what they're agreeing to, how to structure the arrangement fairly, and what happens if things change.

 However, only a licensed family lawyer can provide legal advice specific to your circumstances, review your proposed agreement, and advise whether it's fair to you.
 If you'd like professional guidance before or after creating your agreement, we can connect you with licensed family lawyers who specialise in child support arrangements and can provide the tailored legal advice you need.